mmsaki/blockchain/README.md

 cd blockchain
 ```

+If you have streamlit installed.
 Run the app on your terminal:

 ```
 streamlit run pychain.py
 ```

+Otherwise install streamlit using `pip install streamlit` and then run the pychain.py app.

 To interact with the pychain ledger, provide input values for `sender`, `receiver` and `amount`.